-I had a juviderm injection about a week ago and now there is one fluid like bage above each of my cheek bone.
-I am adding my pre and post photos so you can tell me what to do because I am so upset.
+I had a juviderm injection about a week ago and now there is one fluid like bage above each of my cheek bone. (photo)

 Fluid Like Bags from Juvederm Injection?

 This is a complication of HA fillers as stated they can attract water so edematous malar areas occur.
 First do not do anymore HA fillers.
 Try external ultrasound therapy, cold compression, micro injection of steroids.
 But I'm not sure exactly what to advise because I have never examined you.
 So best to be seen in person by a expert doc in your city.

 I agree with the other docs, you should probably have this dissolved sooner than later

 If it sticks around, the swelling can be very difficult to get rid of

 This ends up being more than just swelling after injection, it is probably the Juvederm absorbing and retaining water